armchair-traveller/armchair-traveller/README.md

 I love front. back. design. marketing. product.
 I lean frontend, but solving problems is above all.

-Above all, I love building that scratches an itch.
+That, and I love building anything that scratches an itch.

 ### Tech / Uses